On the Incompatibility of Special Relativity and Quantum Mechanics: Signals and non-standard synchronies

 \section{Signals and non-standard synchronies}

 Use of signals for synchronization purposes is found already in the original method, described in 1900 by Poincar\'e (\cite{po00}, cf. \cite{mm01}, p.
-779) and in 1905 by Einstein (\cite{ei05}), to define a common time order among stationary clocks: they both chose light as providing the most reliable kind of signals to synchronize distant clocks from a fixed position.
-This method depends, for its concrete implementation, on a further, supposedly conventional (\cite{ja06}), choice of a function; in the affine case, it is what I called a Reichenbach function $\ep = \ep (\ry)$ (\cite{mm01}, \cite{mm16}; cf. \cite{re57}).
+779) and in 1905 by Einstein \cite{ei05}, to define a common time order among stationary clocks: they both chose light as providing the most reliable kind of signals to synchronize distant clocks from a fixed position.
+This method depends, for its concrete implementation, on a further, supposedly conventional \cite{ja06}, choice of a function; in the affine case, it is what I called a Reichenbach function $\ep = \ep (\ry)$ (\cite{mm01,mm16}; cf. \cite{re57}).
 The {\sl standard synchronization} is obtained by putting identically $\ep \equiv 1/2$.

-However, as shown in \cite{mm01}, there are other methods, guaranteed to work by the postulates of special relativity, which define uniquely the standard synchrony, {\sl with no ambiguity or the need for a further arbitrary choice}.
-This implies that the demise of standard synchrony in special relativity is a much more serious affair than several authors have deemed it to be, and in particular would entail metrical anomalies.
+However, as shown in \cite{mm01}, there are other methods, guaranteed to work by the postulates of special relativity, which define uniquely the standard synchrony, {\sl with no ambiguity and no need for a further arbitrary choice}.
+This implies that the demise of standard synchrony in special relativity is a much more serious affair than several authors have deemed it to be, and in particular would entail {\sl metrical anomalies}.

 Using notation and definitions as in \cite{mm16}, let $\Phi$ be the Minkowski structure of space-time, that is the set of all admissible (global) coordinate systems, which is a $\PCU^+$-orbit, where $\PCU^+$ is the proper orthochronous Poincar\'e group.
 An (inertial) {\sl notion of rest} is a family $\G (u)$ of straightlines parallel to $u$, where $u$ is a timelike vector.
 A notion of rest provides the proper environment in Minkowski space-time where the issue of synchronizing stationary clocks can be suitably treated.